org-mushroom-kingdom/ttn-workflows/README.md

 TODO THE NAME OF THE GAME
 TODO MENTION your-feature-branch
+The most straightforward way to test triggering a workflow when it is not merged into the default branch is to make a feature branch that contains that workflow.
+In the context of this scenario, we shall refer to this feature branch as `your-feature-branch`

 To experiment triggering a workflow that has not been merged to main, try the following:

 1. Fork the ttn-workflows repo